Local Dev with Render Workflows

 In application code

-This section assumes you have an existing app that runs workflow tasks.
+This section assumes you have an existing app that triggers task runs.

-If you don't, first get set up with Running Workflow Tasks.
+If you don't, first get set up with Triggering Task Runs.

-If your app uses the Workflows SDK to trigger task runs, set the following environment variable(s) to run tasks against your local task server:
+If your app uses the Render SDK (TypeScript or Python) to trigger task runs, set the following environment variable(s) to run tasks against your local task server:

 If your app uses the Render API directly to run tasks, swap out the base URL you use for task-related endpoints with your local task server's URL.